 A COA is issued either as part of a Building Permit or as a separate document depending on the type of work.
-A Building Permit is required for major repairs, alterations, new buildings and additions, most excavation, new fill, signs and parking areas, and it is issued by the Department of City Planning and Buildings.
+A Building Permit is required for major repairs, alterations, new buildings and additions, most excavation, new fill, signs and parking areas, and it is issued by the Department of Buildings & Inspections.
 A COA is also required if a property is a designated Local Landmark or is located in a Local Historic District, and it is issued by the Historic Conservation Office.

 If a Building Permit is required for the work, the permit application will automatically be referred to the Historic Conservation Office for review.
 No additional application form is required.